Hemmingwell: Public transportation

-The area is well served by public transportation provided by Stagecoach's W2 bus, and the estate is close to Wellingborough railway station.
+The area is well served by public transportation provided by Stagecoach's W2 bus, and the estate is roughly two miles away from Wellingborough railway station.

 Politics

 Hemmingwell is part of the Rixon ward (formerly known as Hemmingwell ward), which is represented by Jon-Paul Carr (Conservative), Nasreen Imtiaz (Conservative) and William Inskip (Labour).

-The ward forms part of the parliamentary constituency of Wellingborough and the MP is Peter Bone (Conservative).
+The ward forms part of the parliamentary constituency of Wellingborough and the MP is Gen Kitchen (Labour).